i-data-explorer/ipython-notebook-collection-tile/cover.md

 IPython-notebooks
 ========================

-This repository contains various IPython notebooks to experiment with libraries and work through exercises.
+This collection contains various IPython notebooks to experiment with libraries and work through exercises.

 * Introductory content such as an overview of the language and a review of IPython's functionality.
 * Examples using a variety of popular "data science" Python libraries.